Dark Magus: Release

-Dark Magus was released after Davis' retirement when his label, Columbia Records, issued several albums of various outtakes.
-They released his live album Agharta (1975) in the US, though not Pangaea (1976), and ultimately did not approve of Davis's other live recordings and chose to issue Dark Magus also only in Japan.
-It was released in 1977 by CBS-Sony, who used several engineering fades in the album's production to shorten the original concert for the final release.
-The album's four tracks were titled after Swahili names for the numbers one through four.
-Its title was suggested by Tatsu Nosaki, an A&R executive from CBS-Sony, who were producing the album.
+Dark Magus was released after Davis' retirement, when Columbia Records issued several albums of various Davis outtakes.
+They released his live album Agharta (1975) in the US, though not Pangaea (1976), and ultimately did not approve of his other live recordings, choosing to issue Dark Magus only in Japan.
+It was released in 1977 by CBS/Sony, who used several engineering fades in the album's production to shorten the original concert for the final release.
+The album's four tracks were titled after Swahili numerals for numbers one through four.
+Its title was suggested by Tatsu Nosaki, an A&R executive from CBS/Sony, who were producing the album.
 According to Nosaki, "Magus ... is the founder of the ancient Persian religion, Zoroastrianism."
-The cover image is, as The New York Public Library blogger Shawn Donohue describes, "an enigma" as "it is hard to make out anything more than shapes and colors, possibly Davis in tripped out profile on the far right".
+The cover image is, as The New York Public Library blogger Shawn Donohue describes, "an enigma" as "it is hard to make out anything more than shapes and colors, possibly Davis in tripped out profile on the far right."

 The album was not released in the United States until July 1997, when it was reissued by Sony Records and Legacy Records.
 It was part of the labels' reissue of five two-disc live albums by Davis, including Black Beauty: Miles Davis at Fillmore West (1970), Miles Davis at Fillmore (1970), Live-Evil (1971), and In Concert (1973).
 The reissued albums featured liner notes written by his sidemen.